-As on March 31, 2015, the Committee comprised of three (3) Independent Directors, and one (1) Non-independent, Non-executive Director.
+The Committee comprised of two (2) Independent Directors, and one (1) Non-Independent, Non-Executive Director as on March 31, 2016.
 The Chairman of the Committee is an Independent Director.

-The composition of the Nomination and Remuneration Committee as on March 31, 2015:
+The composition of the Nomination and Remuneration Committee as on March 31, 2016:

-Director Designation Attendance 29.05.2014 13.02.2015 Shri Brijendra Sahay Chairman (Independent Director) Yes Yes Shri Ranoj Dasgupta1 Member (Independent Director) Yes Yes Shri O.P.Srivastava 2 Member (Non- Independent Director) N/A Yes Smt Anshu Roy 3 Member (Independent Director) N/A N/A
+Director Designation 14.08.2015 Shri Brijendra Sahay Chairman (Independent Director) Yes Shri O.P.Srivastava 1 Member (Non- Independent Director) Yes Smt Anshu Roy Member (Independent Director) Yes

-- Resigned as an Independent Director w.e.f.
-April 1, 2015 and consequently ceased to be a member of the Committee from that date. - 2 Appointed w.e.f.
-13.11.2014. - Appointed as a member of the Committee w.e.f.
-13.02.2015.
+1 Resigned as Director w.e.f.
+February 15, 2016 and consequently ceased to be a member of the Committee from that date.